mcgrof/bootlinux/README.md

 Role Variables
 --------------

+  * infer_uid_and_group: defaults to False, if set to True, then we will ignore the passed on data_user and data_group and instead try to infer this by inspecting the `whoami` and getent on the logged in target system we are provisioning.
+So if user sam is running able on a host, targetting a system called foofighter and logging into that system using username pincho, then the data_user will be set overwritten and set to pincho.
+We will then also lookup for pincho's default group id and use that for data_group.
+    This is useful if you are targetting a slew of systems and don't really want to deal with the complexities of the username and group, and the default target username you use to ssh into a system suffices to use as a base.
+This is set to False to remain compatible with old users of this role.
   * data_path: where to place the git trees we clone under
   * data_user: the user to assign permissions to
   * data_group: the group to assign permissions to